-Contextualising the past in the Alban Hills (Colli Albani)

-### Version of January 22, 2018

 Contextualising the past in the Alban Hills (Colli Albani).
 Villa, tomb and sacred space from the 12th to the 18th milestones of the ancient Via Appia

-B. Poulsen, Department of History and Classical Studies, School of Culture and Society, Aarhus University; C. Manetta, Aarhus Institute of Advanced Studies, Aarhus University, and F. Diosono, Ludwig-Maximilians-Universität, Munich/University of Perugia in collaboration with Accademia di Danimarca, Rome, and Soprintendenza Archeologia Belle Arti e Paesaggio per l'area metropolitana di Roma, l'Etruria Meridionale e la provincia di Viterbo.
+The project is based at Aarhus University, School of Culture and Society, headed by B. Poulsen, Department of History and Classical Studies; C. Manetta, deputy director, University of Exeter, and F. Diosono, Ludwig-Maximilians-Universität, Munich/University of Perugia in collaboration with Accademia di Danimarca, Rome, and Soprintendenza Archeologia Belle Arti e Paesaggio per l'area metropolitana di Roma, l'Etruria Meridionale e la provincia di Viterbo (SABAP).

 The project investigates the relationship between villa, tomb, and sanctuary along the Via Appia Antica from the 12th to the 18th milestones from ca. 100 BC to AD 500.